barumau/pandunia/english/spelling.md

 1. Words with only one syllable carry the stress.
 Ex.
 MAU, TONG.
 2. The stress is on the last syllable in words that end with a consonant.
 Ex. koMUN, baZAR, kaMIS.
 3. The stress is on the second last syllable in words that end with a vowel.
 Ex.
-DUnia, CAMca, filoSOfia
+DUnia, CAMca, filSOfi
-4. Suffixes don't change the place of the stress.
-Ex. proGRAM, proGRAMer.

 ### Schwa

 Schwa is a short, unstressed and neutral vowel, which can be added after a consonant to make pronunciation easier in spoken language.
 It is never written in Pandunia.
 However, the symbol /ə/ is used for the schwa in the International Phonetic Alphabet.

-For example, some people can ease the pronunciation of words like **sam**, **kop** and **sabab**, which end in consonants, by adding a schwa sound in the end like this /samə/, /kopə/, /sababə/.
+For example, some people can ease the pronunciation of words like **sam** and **kop**, which end in consonants, by adding a schwa sound in the end like this /samə/, /kopə/.
 If words like that are difficult to you, it's better to add a schwa than to "swallow" the last consonant.

 The schwa is always unstressed and it doesn't ever change the place of the stress.